jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

 timing is even a little irregular, the drive can error out, or even cause damage to the plant.

 Another common use case for DC is synchronising multiple axes of motion.
 If the outputs of each axis are not latched at the same time, deviations from the planned trajectory can occur.
+The global DC sync pulse coordinates these actions regardless of network size.

 With DC, a SubDevice will buffer the PDI until the next DC sync cycle (SYNC0 pulse), at which time it will latch the input/output data.
 This gives a window of time in which the MainDevice can jitter,